 - A feeling of being alone in your relationship

 So, how do you break this cycle of withdrawing and avoiding conflict?
-Identify the story you’ve been telling yourself, begin to challenge that story, and lean into healthy conflict.
+The path forward involves identifying the story you’ve been telling yourself, beginning to challenge that story, and leaning into healthy conflict.

 Ask yourself: